danilinares/quickpsy/README.md

 install.packages('devtools')
 ```

-and then to install quickpsy from github (the vignettes, which have extra tutorials, take a while to be built; if you don't want to build them `build_vignettes = F`)
+and then to install quickpsy from github

 ``` {.r}
 library(devtools)
 devtools::install_github('danilinares/quickpsy', build_vignettes = T)
 ```

+The vignettes, which have extra tutorials, take a while to be built.
+If you don't want to build them use `build_vignettes = F` in the command above).

 Example
 -------